-Former prime minister Silvio Berlusconi’s right-wing coalition emerged from Italy’s two-day election with a plurality of the seats in the Senate while the left-wing Democratic Party and its allies took control of the lower house of parliament.
+Former prime minister Silvio Berlusconi’s right-wing coalition has emerged from Italy’s two-day election with a plurality of the seats in the Senate while the left-wing Democratic Party and its allies took control of the lower chamber.

-The Southern European country that just over a year ago seemed to teeter on the brink of sovereign default entered a period of political instability if not paralysis as neither the right nor the left looked able to form a government.
+Italy, which just over a year ago seemed to teeter on the brink of sovereign default, now enters a period of political instability, if not paralysis, as neither the right nor the left looks able to form a government.

-A telephone survey published immediately after polls closed on Monday suggested that the left would win majorities in both chambers of parliament but projections in European and Italian media soon thereafter had it virtually tied with Berlusconi’s coalition in the upper chamber.
+A telephone survey published immediately after polls closed on Monday suggested that the left would win majorities in both houses of parliament, but projections in European and Italian media published later in the day had it tied with Berlusconi’s coalition in the upper chamber.

-Other battleground states included Campania and Sicily in the south which account for 29 and 25 Senate seats, respectively.
+Other battleground states included Campania and Sicily in the south, with 29 and 25 Senate seats, respectively.
 Berlusconi’s Il Popolo della Libertà carried both regions in the last election.

-Günther Nonnenmacher, a political editor for the liberal Frankfurter Allgemeine Zeitung, similarly called the vote a “warning sign” for the rest of Europe.
-Monti, “the man who enjoys so much prestige abroad,” was punished for the austerity policies he enacted while half of Italians voted for parties that are “aggressively anti-European.”
+Günther Nonnenmacher, a political editor for the liberal Frankfurter Allgemeine Zeitung in Germany, also believes the vote is a “warning sign” for the rest of Europe.
+Monti, “the man who enjoys so much prestige abroad,” was punished for his austerity program, Nonnenmacher writes, with half of Italians voting for parties that are “aggressively anti-European.”

-Stefan Kornelius was more blunt in his report for the leftist Süddeutsche Zeitung, characterizing both Berlusconi and Grillo as “comedians” who deny the realities of Italy’s fiscal crisis; “are shifting the blame for the misery on enemies abroad and talk about simple solutions to all problems.”
+Stefan Kornelius is more blunt in his report for the left-leaning Süddeutsche Zeitung, characterizing both Berlusconi and Grillo as “comedians” who deny the realities of Italy’s fiscal crisis.
+According to Kornelius, they are “shifting the blame for the misery on enemies abroad and talk about simple solutions to all problems.”

 How could this happen?
 Because serious politicians like technocrat premier Mario Monti and the left-wing candidate Pier Luigi Bersani hesitated, hummed and hawed and did things by halves.

-German weekly Der Spiegel observed that Berlusconi’s and Grillo’s parties, which command a majority in the Senate between them, will be able to make life difficult for a centrist or left-wing coalition.
-“They can’t stand each other but they are both against Europe, against ‘those in Brussels,’ against the ‘diktats from Berlin.’
-Consequently, they are against everything a Bersani government now wants to and has to do.”
+The German weekly Der Spiegel points out that Berlusconi’s and Grillo’s parties, which command a majority in the Senate between them, will be able to make life difficult for a centrist or left-wing coalition:

 New elections may be needed to break the gridlock.
-The conservative French newspaper Le Figaro even forecast the end of the “Second Republic,” an informal term to describe the period since the collapse of the country’s once dominant Christian Democrat and communist parties in the early 1990s.
-A similar party realignment could be imminent after Italians so massively vented their anger at the present political class by voting for Grillo’s Five Star Movement.
+The conservative French newspaper Le Figaro goes so far as to predict the end of the “Second Republic,” an informal term to describe the period since the collapse of the country’s once dominant Christian Democrat and communist parties in the early 1990s.